Evpok/modernconfstyles/README.md

 So don't worry too much.

 ## Licence
-This body of work is released under your choice of the [Creative Commons CC0 1.0 Universal  Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/), the [WTFPL 2 license](http://wtfpl.net) and the MIT License, whose full texts are available in the `LICENSE.XXX.md` files.
+This body of work is released under your choice of the [Creative Commons CC0 1.0 Universal  Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/), the [WTFPL 2 license](http://wtfpl.net) or the MIT License, whose full texts are available in the `LICENSE.XXX.md` files.

 I do try to stay as close as possible to the original templates, so this might or might not be an issue of copyright infrigement, depending on the copyright policy and moral stance you take.
 However, this is done in good faith, in the spirit of sharing tools to make life easier for authors, and in no way to harm the original template providers, nor to imply any criticism of their considerable work.

-If you are a conference organisator and you want to claim rights on anything provided here, please contact me before unleashing your lawyers.
+The bottom line is: if you are a copyright holder and want to claim rights on anything provided here, please contact me before unleashing your lawyers.